 What should every start-up ask an accountant before they appoint one?

 As in any relationship, you need to find out if you are the right fit for each other.
 I recommend that you find out what kind of hands-on support the accountant can offer you, how they will do your accounts, what online software they require you to use, and how much they are going to charge you for their services (and whether that is on a monthly or annual basis).

 As a start-up, you should also find out what experience the accountant has of working with early-stage ventures, and which industries those start-ups come from.
 If you are beyond the initial start-up phase, and are looking for investment, you should also find out how the accountant will help you prepare for private equity investment.

 Finally, what kind of clients do you enjoy working with?

 We embrace diversity in the workplace, and relish an equally diverse client base.
 We work with start-ups as well as with more established businesses who have survived the start-up phase and are now in a period of growth.
 In particular, we support creative and technology-based businesses.

 However, we also reach out beyond these industries to work with people who enjoy pushing the boundaries and exploring new ways of doing things.
 Our clients include freelancers, startups, retailers, tech firms, Brighton Digital Festival, UX Brighton, and codebar, among others.
 The common trait running through all our clients is their creative approach, their innovative behaviour and a desire to challenge the status quo.

-To see more fantastic interviews from Brighton-based business owners, take a look at Thrive Magazine.
 For support in starting and running your start-up, why not book in for a free consultation with us?